Nicaisse/MyPortfolio/src/content/work/nested/Academy-Learning.md

 ---
 ## Your Online Destination for Computer Learning

-> Discover Academy-Learning, the e-learning platform dedicated to IT.
+> Discover <a style="text-decoration:none" href="https://academylearning.onrender.com" target="_blank">Academy-Learning, </a> the e-learning platform dedicated to IT.
 Access a variety of flexible courses, from web development to IT security.
 Benefit from expert instructors, learn at your own pace and earn recognized certifications.
 Advance your IT career with Academy-Learning today.